Matt McMahon Season 2022-23

 In his final season at Murray State in 2021-22, McMahon coached OVC Player of the Year KJ Williams and two other recipients of first-team honors (Tevin Brown, Justice Hill).
 In addition, McMahon was named the league’s Coach of the Year.

 The 2021-22 team was one of seven teams to win 30 or more games that season and led the nation in win percentage at 91.2 percent (31-3).
-The Racers were ranked No. 20 in the final AP poll and No. 22 in the Ferris Mowers Coaches Poll.
+The Racers were ranked No. 20 in the final AP poll and No. 22 in the Coaches Poll.

 McMahon was the first MSU coach to have three seasons of 25 or more wins and was one of just three Murray State coaches to have four 20-win seasons.

-Although the 2019-20 season was called early because of the pandemic, it marked the third year in a three-year run when Coach McMahon led the Racers to three-straight OVC regular season championships (2017-18, 2018-19 and 2019-20) and two consecutive OVC Tournament titles (2017-18, 2018-19).
+Coach McMahon led the Racers to three-straight OVC regular season championships (2017-18, 2018-19 and 2019-20) and two consecutive OVC Tournament titles (2017-18, 2018-19).

 Coach McMahon’s commitment to defense showed in those years as the Racers ranked as the league leader twice in defensive field goal percentage and each of the three seasons the team led the league in defending the 3-point shot.